lofcz/lofcz/README.md

 By day I work as a software engineer.
 Now for https://www.scio.cz/.
 _All opinions are my own._

 Once I've sumbited a PR which makes one argument in some NHibernate function optional.
+They merged it.
 Now I can claim I'm a contributor of my favourite ORM.

 I used to tinker around with Game Maker (6, 8, gay maker virus - fu** time to reinstall Windows, Studio, Studio 2 beta, lost track of it).
 I didn't like the black box so I've attempted to reimplement the engine using MonoGame.
 It almost works.
 It actually works (for a while) if you know what you are doing.
 It also leaks a lot of memory.
 https://github.com/lofcz/SimplexRpgEngine